NicolasBwn/projetnico/README_DAILY_ERASMUS_THINGS.md

 16/02/2023

 For today, I'e mainly focus my day on the DNA methylation and Cassava.
+Doing some coding in python, to remember how it works haha.
 I also had a meeting with Michael to introduce me to him, to explain my background and to just met us.
 I'm fully motivate !!

 17/02/2023